S3 method for class 'AddiVortesFit'

 quantiles = c(0.025, 0.975))

-# Prediction intervals are wider than confidence intervals
+# Prediction intervals are wider than credible intervals

 mean(pred_pred[, 2] - pred_pred[, 1]) > mean(pred_conf[, 2] - pred_conf[, 1])